-The habitat layer will be placed above the demarcation layer to a nominal thickness of 3 feet and will be designed to promote growth of target plant species.
+The habitat layer will be placed above the warning layer at a thickness of 3 feet and will be designed to promote growth of target plant species.
+The habitat layer includes the habitat soils and embedded stream channels.
 Physical and chemical characteristics of habitat-layer soils will be specified to accommodate target vegetation, anticipated faunal usage, constructability and availability considerations, and erosion resistance.
 It should be noted that the habitat-layer thickness of 3 feet is conservatively greater than anticipated Marsh vegetation rooting depths (i.e., generally 12 inches) to allow for natural headcutting of smaller feeder channels, primary tidal-channel construction, natural erosion, accretion processes, and to promote favorable moisture retention and nutrient cycling.

 The vegetated wetland habitat substrate will likely consist of sand amended with spent mushroom compost or similar material to obtain a target organic matter (OM) content ranging from approximately 5 to 10%.
 The final determination for composition of habitat substrate will balance ecological value of higher organics and structural stability provided by sand.
-For reference purposes, a total organic matter content of 6% would require a ratio of 82% sand and 18% mushroom spent compost.
+For reference purposes, a total organic matter content of 6% would require a ratio of 82% sand and 18% mushroom spent compost.5